xpdAcq/xpdAcq/_sources/quickstart.rst.txt

 Then, we use the `count_with_calib` to build the plan for each step.
 Here, at each step, we move the `detector` to far field using the `motor`, count for 5 images, move it to near field and count for another 5 images.
 The arguments `dets` is for the other detectors that we want to read other than the area detectors like the thermometer.
-You can not input the `5` and it will only take one image in this case.
+If we delete input the `5`, it will only take one image in this case.

   .. code-block:: python